Osteopathic Medicine (D.O.)

 The vast majority of osteopathic medical schools have dual degree programs.
 For an excellent overview of these programs, go to: DO Dual Degree

 International Osteopathic Practice

 Osteopathic medicine as practiced in the United States continues to gain recognition throughout the world.
 Osteopathic physicians, or DOs, currently have unlimited practice rights in roughly 50 countries, with partial practice rights in many more.
-For more information, go to the American Osteopathic Association’s page DOs Around the World and International Osteopathic Education.
-In addition, see the International Practice Map of practicing osteopathic physicians and website of the Canadian Osteopathic Association.
-Finally, to view international clinical rotations available to osteopathic medical students, go to International Clinical Rotations.
+For more information, go to the American Osteopathic Association’s page DOs Around the World.
+In addition, see the Canadian Osteopathic Association website.

 Shadowing an Osteopathic Physician

 Just like their allopathic counterparts, osteopathic medical schools are looking for applicants to possess personal qualities that demonstrate good communication, strong interpersonal skills, leadership, commitment to service, and clinical experience.
 It is also important to shadow an osteopathic doctor as well as have a clear motivation for pursuing a career in osteopathic medicine.
 Here are some useful resources:

 The American Osteopathic Association (see their DO search feature!
 Great for shadowing a DO near your home)